John Burroughs: Fishing

-Death and legacy
+Death

 Burroughs enjoyed good physical and mental health during his later years until only a few months before his death when he began to experience lapses in memory and show general signs of advanced age including declining heart function.
-In February 1921 Burroughs underwent an operation to remove an abscess from his chest.
-Following this operation, his health steadily declined.
-Burroughs died on March 29, 1921, while on a train near Kingsville, Ohio.
-Burroughs was buried in Roxbury, New York, on what would have been his 84th birthday, at the foot of a rock he had played on as a child and affectionately referred to as '’Boyhood Rock'’.
-A line that he had written years before is etched on the tablet that marks the spot: "I stand amid the eternal ways".
+In February 1921, Burroughs underwent an operation to remove an abscess from his chest.
+After this operation, his health steadily declined.
+Burroughs died on March 29, 1921, on a train near Kingsville, Ohio.
+He was buried in Roxbury, New York, on what would have been his 84th birthday, at the foot of a rock he had played on as a child and affectionately referred to as "Boyhood Rock".
+A line of his is etched on the rock: "I stand amid the eternal ways".

+Legacy

 Woodchuck Lodge was designated a National Historic Landmark in 1962.
 Riverby and Slabsides were similarly designated in 1968.
 All three are listed on the National Register of Historic Places.

-Since his death in 1921, John Burroughs has been commemorated by the John Burroughs Association.
-The association maintains the John Burroughs Sanctuary in West Park, New York, a 170-acre plot of land surrounding Slabsides, and awards a medal each year to "the author of a distinguished book of natural history".

-Thirteen U.S. schools have been named after Burroughs, including public elementary schools in Washington, DC, Tulsa, Oklahoma, and Minneapolis, Minnesota, public middle schools in Milwaukee, Wisconsin, and Los Angeles, a public high school in Burbank, California, and a private secondary school, John Burroughs School, in St. Louis, Missouri.
-Burroughs Mountain in Mount Rainier National Park is named in his honor.
-There was a medal named after John Burroughs and the John Burroughs Association publicly recognizes well-written and illustrated natural history publications.
-Each year the Burroughs medal is awarded to the author of a distinguished book of natural history, with the presentation made during the Association's annual meeting on the first Monday of April.
+Thirteen U.S. schools have been named for Burroughs, including public elementary schools in Washington, D.C.; Tulsa, Oklahoma; and Minneapolis, Minnesota; public middle schools in Milwaukee, Wisconsin; and Los Angeles; a public high school in Burbank, California, and a private secondary school, John Burroughs School, in St. Louis, Missouri.
+Burroughs Mountain in Mount Rainier National Park is named in his honor, as is Burroughs Creek in St. Louis County, Missouri.

+The John Burroughs Association was founded after his death to commemorate his life and works.
+It maintains the John Burroughs Sanctuary in West Park, New York, a 170-acre plot of land surrounding Slabsides, and awards a medal each year to "the author of a distinguished book of natural history".

-An award bearing Burroughs name is available to Boy Scouts who attend Seven Ranges Scout Reservation in Kensington, Ohio.
+Another award bearing Burroughs name is available to Boy Scouts who attend Seven Ranges Scout Reservation in Kensington, Ohio.
 The requirements to achieve this award require ample knowledge in the field of plants, rocks and minerals, astronomy, and animals.
 The award has three levels: bronze, gold, and silver being the highest.
 Each level requires more knowledge in the given fields.

-Burroughs Creek in St. Louis County, Missouri, was named to honor him.